How Blogging Has Big Benefits For Small Businesses

 The bottom line

 Blogging is more than a ‘nice to have’ on your website.
-As you can see, there are a wide range of important reasons why your business should be building a consistent blog article archive.
+As you can see, there is a wide range of important reasons why your business should be building a consistent blog article archive.
 So ensure that your website has a user-friendly blog section, and add this into your ongoing weekly marketing activity.
 Then watch how it knits your branding strategy and starts to bring in leads.